Understanding mitochondrial disease: your voice matters

 Stay informed: the latest mitochondrial research updates

 As new treatments and findings emerge, it’s essential to stay updated.
-Whether you’re participating in research or simply want to remain informed, you can keep track of the latest developments through The Lily Foundation’s regular updates on mitochondrial disease research.
-By staying connected, you’ll always be aware of new opportunities to get involved and support the development of potential treatments for mitochondrial disease.
+Whether you’re participating in research or simply want to remain informed, you can keep track of the latest developments through The Lily Foundation’s newsletters, filled with regular updates on mitochondrial disease research as well as the latest events, personal stories and lots more.